 - Furnish an animated pre-roll, or at least a high-resolution PNG of your logo.
 If you don’t already have an animated pre-roll to use at the beginning of your video, I can create a simple intro using a high-resolution version of your logo, preferably in PNG format, with a transparent background.

-Maybe you’re capable of creating a compelling video on your own, but just need a professional voiceover.
-I’m happy to help!
-Simple voiceovers like this one cost $120 per finished minute:
+Maybe you’re capable of creating a compelling video on your own, but just need a professional voice-over.
+If so, I’d love to help.
+Voice-overs like the example below cost $100 per finished minute.
+Let’s chat about your project!